-As an example, the smallest move the EUR/USD pair usually can make is $0.0001, or one basis point.
-When the currency exchange rate increases by one Pip, it means the Euro has strengthened against the US Dollar and if the currency exchange rates decreases by one Pip, and thus, the Euro has weakened against the US Dollar.
-Each pip movement in your favor or against you also represents a profit or a loss in your forex trade.
+As an example, the smallest move the EUR/USD pair can make is $0.0001, or one pip.
+When the currency exchange rate increases by one pip, it means the Euro has strengthened against the US Dollar, and if the currency exchange rates decrease by one pip, the Euro has weakened against the US Dollar.
+Each pip movement represents a profit or a loss in your trade.

 What is the Pip value?

-The Pip value of each of our trades is dependent on the volume of our transaction and the higher the number of Lots we’re trading, the higher the Pip value will be.
-Because each currency has its own relative value the Pip value will depend on that.
-Here are some explicit examples on how to calculate the Pip value.
+The Pip value of each of our trades is dependent on the volume of our transaction and the number of Lots we’re trading.
+Because each currency has its own relative value the monetary Pip value will depend on the specific currency, so a trader needs to be able to calculate the real value of a pip in order to determine the profit or loss in real value.

 Pip Value = (One Pip / Exchange Rate) * Lot size

 Example 1: If we buy 1 standard lot of USD/CHF that is trading at the 0.9885 level, then each pip move in our favor will be worth 10,11 USD.

 Pip Value = (0.0001 / 0.9885) * 100.000 = 10,11 USD